-Roy E. Larsen Professor of Public Policy Director, Women and Public Policy Program Co-Chair, Behavioral Insights Group
+Roy E. Larsen Professor of Public Policy Academic Dean of Harvard Kennedy School Co-Director, Women and Public Policy Program

-A behavioral economist combining insights from economics and psychology, her research focuses on questions of trust and decision-making, often with a gender or cross-cultural perspective.
-Her most recent research examines “gender equality nudges,” interventions that decrease the gender gaps in organizations, politics and society....
+A behavioral economist, combining insights from economics and psychology to improve decision-making in organizations and society, often with a gender or cross-cultural perspective.
+Her most recent research examines behavioral design to de-bias how we live, learn and work....
 Read more about Iris Bohnet

 Victoria A. Budson is a founder and the Executive Director of the Women and Public Policy Program (WAPPP) at the Harvard Kennedy School of Government.
 WAPPP is the preeminent institution for advancing interdisciplinary research on approaches to closing gender gaps, educating students and leaders on gender policy, and implementing policy changes at local, state, and national levels.
 WAPPP created and hosts one of the field’s most significant research seminars to foster faculty dialogue, promote the exchange of innovative ideas, and disseminate findings.

 Tania Del Rio is working with the Ministry of Foreign Affairs of Mexico, conducting research on the problem of under-representation of women in the higher ranks of the Foreign Service.
 She is using Human Resource data to make comparative analyses of the entry, promotion, and exit patterns of men and women in the Foreign Service.
 In addition, Tania is conducting a series of interviews to gather information about gender differentiation in the work experience of Mexican diplomats.
 Through this research, the Ministry is looking to pinpoint the causes of under-representation of women in decision-making posts and implement policies that address the problem.